gnieboer/tsp-redesign/pages/living-in-retirement/changing-your-withdrawal.md

 permalink: /living-in-retirement/changing-your-withdrawal/
 ---

-# Changing your withdrawal
+# Changing your withdrawal request

 Once your withdrawal request is processed, you cannot return your withdrawal or change your withdrawal options.
-However, if you’ve chosen to receive part or all of your account in a series of monthly payments, you can change and manage those payments.
+However, if you have chosen to withdraw money from your account through TSP installment payments, you can make the following changes at any time:

-## Changing your monthly payment amount

-Use Form TSP-73, [*Change in Monthly Payment Amount*](https://www.tsp.gov/PDF/formspubs/tsp-73.pdf), to do any of the following:

-+ Change the monthly dollar amount you are receiving.
-You may do this once a year.
-Your request will become effective the following January; or
-+ Change your TSP-computed payments (based on life expectancy) to a specific dollar amount.
-You may only do this once.
-Your request will become effective the following January.

-## Managing your monthly payments

-Use Form TSP-78, [*Monthly Payments Maintenance*](https://www.tsp.gov/PDF/formspubs/tsp-78.pdf), to make the following changes immediately:
++ stop payments

-+ Start the direct deposit of your payments.
++ change the source of payments (traditional, Roth, or both)
-+ Change the financial institution or the checking or savings account that is receiving your monthly payments.
-+ Stop direct deposit and have your monthly payment sent to you in the mail.
++ start, stop, or change direct deposit of your payments
-+ Change the standard federal tax withholding for your monthly payments.
++ change your federal tax withholding

-+ Begin or stop transferring monthly payments to your IRA or eligible employer plan.
+If your current payments are of a fixed dollar amount that you chose when you set them up, you can also make these changes:

++ change the dollar amount of your payments
-+ Change the portion of each monthly payment that is transferred to your IRA or eligible employer plan.
++ change the frequency of your payments (monthly, quarterly, or annual)
-+ Change the IRA or eligible employer plan to which your payments are sent.
++ start transferring your payments to an IRA or eligible employer plan **(only if payments are expected to last less than 10 years)**

-If you’ve chosen an annuity, you cannot change either the annuity option or your choice of joint annuitant after we’ve purchased the annuity for you.
-For more information about annuities, be sure to read [*Withdrawing Your TSP Account After Leaving Federal Service*](https://www.tsp.gov/PDF/formspubs/tspbk02.pdf).

-## Requesting a final single payment

-Use Form TSP-79, [*Change From Monthly Payments to Final Payment*](https://www.tsp.gov/PDF/formspubs/tsp-79.pdf), if you are receiving monthly payments and you want to request a final single payment from your TSP account.
-Your request for a final single payment will close your TSP account, which cannot be reversed.
++ change or stop transfers (if currently transferring)

+**Important:** Note that changing the amount or frequency of your payments is not valid for payments based on life expectancy.
+So we will change your payments to fixed-dollar-amount payments if you request such a change. **You cannot change from payments of a fixed dollar amount to payments based on life expectancy, so this change will be permanent.**

+# Making changes to your TSP installment payments

+To make any of the allowable changes described above, use the online tool that you will find in My Account at tsp.gov by clicking “Withdrawals and Changes to Installment Payments.”
+When you’ve completed your online request, you’ll be asked to submit it online if possible.
+If your signature or your spouse’s signature is required or you’re starting or making changes to transfers, you won’t be able to complete the process entirely online.
+You’ll be given a summary of your request, which you—and your spouse or financial institution if necessary—will need to sign, have notarized, and then mail or fax to us.
+When we receive these properly completed pages, we’ll be able to complete the transaction you began online.

+Be sure to carefully read the TSP tax notice, [*"Tax Information for TSP Participants Receiving Installment Payments*](https://www.tsp.gov/PDF/formspubs/tsp-780.pdf)."
+It outlines the rules for changing your monthly payments and details the tax implications associated with each monthly payment option.

+If you're currently receiving installment paymens and want to choose a different amount, use our [TSP Installment Payment Calculator](https://www.tsp.gov/PlanningTools/Calculators/installmentPayCalc.html) to estimate how many payments you will receive and how long they will last.